LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Example Sensors

-Two functional sensor platforms \ref{Build_sensors_with_different_capabilities.csv} were built in order to create a solid test platform for later tests and for the development of the (+mrp) \ref{software-readout-framework}-library with the previously developed sensor concepts.
+Two functional sensor platforms \ref{Build_sensors_with_different_capabilities.csv} are built in order to create a solid test platform for later tests and for the development of the (+mrp) \ref{software-readout-framework}-library with the previously developed sensor concepts.

 %%Build_sensors_with_different_capabilities.csv%%